 What Happens if My Insurance Score Impacts My Premium or Eligibility for Coverage?

 If UPC Insurance determines you will not receive our best rate, or coverage is denied, a notice will be sent to you in accordance with the Fair Credit Reporting Act.
 The notice will explain what information from your credit report or loss history information impacted your insurance premium.
 The notice will also explain your rights under the Fair Credit Reporting Act and provide you with instructions to contact the consumer reporting agencies, dispute any inaccurate information, and appeal any insurance score you do not agree with.

-If you have any questions, please contact your agent or representative.
+If you have any questions, please contact your agent.

-For further information on this topic, you may want to visit the following site:
+For further information on this topic, you may want to visit the following sites: